skef/fontforge_coverage_tools/doc/ff_sfd_pseudoenc.md

 > [The Encoding line] gives the encoding, first in the current font,
 > then in unicode, and finally the original position (GID).

-Using the `ISO 10646-1 (Unicode Full)` encoding, the second number will be the Unicode codepoint for the glyph if it has one or -1 if it doesn't.
+Using the `ISO 10646-1 (Unicode, Full)` or `ISO 10646-1 (Unicode, BMP)` encodings, the second number will be the Unicode codepoint for the glyph if it has one or -1 if it doesn't.
 Without intervention the first number is equal to the second when the latter is greater than -1, and therefore just repeats the Unicode assignment.

-When the second number equals -1 the first is some number greater than 0x10FFFF—the highest codepoint value so far—loosely determined by the order in which the glyph was added.
+When the second number equals -1 the first is some number greater than 0x10FFFF (for `Full`) or 0x10000 (for `BMP`), loosely determined by the order in which the glyph was added.
 It is actually *this number* that determines the “slot” in which an unencoded glyph is displayed.
 All `ff_sfd_pseudoenc` modifies is this number, and only when the second is -1.
 (Well, almost—the `BeginChars` header has a value that corresponds to the maximum of these first encoding numbers, and that is also set as needed.

 This solution is *stable* because FontForge will not “reencode” a font unless you tell it to, so as long as you save with the right encoding